fizzle77/JAFDTC/doc/Common_Elements.md

 ## Working with the DCS DTC

-JAFDTC can interoperate with the DTC system ED introduced in DCS.
+JAFDTC can interoperate with the native DTC system ED has introduced in DCS.

 > At present, DCS only supports a subset of DTC functionality on F-16C and F/A-18C airframes.
 > JAFDTC is in the process of rolling out support with B.47 supporting only the F-16C.